IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Evidence Creator may be a standalone application such as an Specialty AI application, or it may be grouped with another actor such as Image Display.

 The Evidence Creator shall be capable of being launched by another application.
 When launched, it shall use the provided `hub.url` and `hub.topic` to join a reporting session.

-The Evidence Creator shall maintain local context and local states (See [Subscriber Local Context and Local State](volume-1.html#1xx4110-subscriber-local-context-and-local-state) for details).

 ##### 1:XX.1.1.4.1 Event Handling Requirements